 Thus we lived for three years – financially slender years, no doubt, but good years.
 I mean, did you see our Christmas tree from 2008?
 In 2009, I completed my doctorate and landed a job in the great state of Texas.
 This was excellent news, indeed, and we welcomed it with open arms!
 But it left one significant question for us: Should we sell our house, or try to rent it?
 We wouldn’t really need it anymore, but how much equity had we lost in The Great Recession?
 And do we even have the patience and temperament to be long-distance landlords?
 Then again, if we’re going to have a rental property, converting a former primary residence is the easiest way to acquire one.
 Hmmm….

 We squiggled and squirmed, tossed and turned, and finally decided to try renting it – it would be our backup plan in case Texas decided to secede from the Union.
 Thanks to Craigslist, it only took about three days before someone agreed to rent our place.
 And thus we became so-called accidental landlords.
 From a financial standpoint, we were more-or-less breaking even: someone else was essentially paying our mortgage plus escrow, plus a few extra dollars profit per month.
-I detailed some of our reasons for renting it here, in a series that I started – but due to laziness, apathy, or ignorance – never finished.
 For the record, by the time we moved in summer 2009, our mortgage balance was down around $91,000.

 And so we packed our belongings and moved to the land of lone stars, low taxes, crazy weather, and crazier politicians – otherwise known as Texas.
 We ended up renting an apartment in our city, and I admit that we had a tough time going from a 1,400+ square-foot house with a backyard and garage to an 800 square-foot apartment without even a balcony.
 Still, it was home.